Solving the Canonical Representation and Star System Problems for Proper Circular-Arc Graphs in Log-Space: Introduction

 An \emph{interval hypergraph} is a hypergraph isomorphic to a system of intervals of integers.
-A \emph{circular-arc (CA) hypergraph} is definable similarly if, instead of integer intervals, we consider arcs in a discrete cycle.
-With any graph~$G$, we associate its \emph{closed neighborhood hypergraph} $\calN[G]=\{N[v]\}_{v\in V(G)}$ on the vertex set of~$G$, where for each vertex~$v$ we have hyperedge~$N[v]$ consisting of~$v$ and all vertices adjacent to it.
-Roberts~\cite{Roberts69} (see also~\cite{Duchet84}) discovered that $G$ is a proper interval graph iff $\calN[G]$~is an interval hypergraph.
+A \emph{circular-arc (CA) hypergraph} is defined similarly if, instead of integer intervals, we consider arcs in a discrete cycle.
+With any graph~$G$, we associate its \emph{closed neighborhood hypergraph} $\calN[G]=\{N[v]\}_{v\in V(G)}$ on the vertex set of~$G$, where for each vertex~$v$ we have the hyperedge~$N[v]$ consisting of~$v$ and all vertices adjacent to~$v$.
+Roberts~\cite{Roberts71} discovered that $G$~is a proper interval graph if and only if $\calN[G]$ is an interval hypergraph.
 The circular-arc world is more complex.
-While $\calN[G]$~is a CA hypergraph if $G$~is a PCA graph, the converse is not always true.
+While $\calN[G]$ is a CA hypergraph whenever $G$ is a PCA graph, the converse is not always true.
 PCA graphs are properly contained in the class of those graphs whose neighborhood hypergraphs are CA. Graphs with this property are called \emph{concave-round} by Bang-Jensen, Huang, and Yeo~\cite{Bang-JHY00} and \emph{Tucker graphs} by Chen~\cite{Chen96}.
-The latter name is justified by Tucker's result~\cite{Tucker71} saying that all these graphs are CA (even though not necessarily proper CA).

-By the Tucker result, it is natural to consider the problem of constructing arc representations for the concave-round graphs.
-We solve it also in logspace and also in a canonical way.
+The latter name is justified by Tucker's result~\cite{Tucker71} saying that all these graphs are CA (although not necessarily proper CA).
+Hence, it is natural to consider the problem of constructing arc representations for concave-round graphs.
+We solve this problem in logspace and also in a canonical way.

 Our working tool is a logspace algorithm for computing a canonical representation of CA hypergraphs.
-We derive it from our earlier result for interval hypergraphs~\cite{KoeblerKLV11} using the known complementation trick invented by Tucker~\cite{Tucker71}.

-A binary matrix has the \emph{circular-ones property} if its columns can be permuted so that the 1-entries in each row form a segment up to a cyclic shift.
-The problem of representing a given matrix in this form has applications in computational biology, where it is used to describe \emph{circular genomes}~\cite{OBS11}.
-Since the matrices with circular-ones property are exactly the incidence matrices of CA hypergraphs, we solve this problem in logarithmic space.
+This algorithm can also be used to test in logspace whether a given Boolean matrix has the \emph{circular ones property}, that is, whether the columns can be permuted so that the 1-entries in each row form a segment up to a cyclic shift.
+Note that a matrix has this property if and only if it is the incidence matrix of a CA hypergraph.
+The recognition problem of the circular ones property arises in computational biology, namely in analysis of circular genomes~\cite{GPZ08,OBS11}.